NeuroNetMem/assignment5_neural_coding_students/README.md

-This assignment introduces the basic analysis techniques to investigate how information entering the senses is transformed into a representation in the brain -- a process called "neural cording".
+This assignment introduces the basic analysis techniques to investigate how information entering the senses is transformed into a representation in the brain -- a process called "neural coding".

 The assignment is written as a Jupyter notebook.
 The notebook contains some background information and it should be possible to accomplish all exercises